-I recently heard from an old friend (a former CMO) who is now a lecturer at a university up in British Columbia.
+I recently heard from an old friend (a former CMO) who is now a lecturer at a university in British Columbia.
 She dropped me a line to let me know she was happy to see I was blogging again because she thinks my posts are relevant for her students.
 I believe they had to take a quiz about one of my recent posts.
-Nothing makes me want to write more than hearing somebody learned something from one of my posts.
+Nothing makes me want to write more than hearing somebody learn something from one of my posts.
 For that, I thank all of you.

 Over the course of the past couple of years, I’ve heard from a dozen or so other professors who have done the same thing – encouraged their students to read Journalistics.
 That’s nothing short of awesome in my book.
 Since my friend reminded me of this all-too-important audience segment, I figured it only fitting to write a post just for you (the college student reading this post right now).

 Here’s a list of the things I wish somebody had told me when I was studying in college (or not studying if you want to know the truth).
 The list also includes some new additions – things I wish people would tell students today, that weren’t necessarily relevant when I was in school (but are more appropriate for this generation).
 Finally, there are some things on this list that I was probably told, but didn’t listen to at the time.
 If you suspect you fit into this last category, I encourage you to pay attention this one time to what you are reading.

 Life During College (The Fun Stuff)

 - College is supposed to be fun – have fun while you are there, but not at the expense of your education (or your parents if you’re fortunate enough to have somebody paying for school)